Ramisto/eJPT-cheatsheet/General-Knowledge/Cybersecurity-basics.md

 <h1>Risk Management</h1>

-<p>Risk management is the process of identifying, assessing and managing the risks that could threaten an organization or business.<br> Its aim is to anticipate, assess and manage potential risks in order to minimize the negative impact on business continuity.[...]
+<p>Risk management is the process of identifying, assessing and managing the risks that could threaten an organization or business.<br> Its aim is to anticipate, assess and manage potential risks in order to minimize the negative impact <br>
+on business continuity.[...]
 (Ecole de Guerre economique)</p>

 <h1>Sources</h1>